This was one of my favorite posts to write as I love eating (who doesn’t?) and I’ve been living in Egypt since 2016, so I’ve tried A LOOOT!

 Here are some top traditional Egyptian food favorites that every visitor should try at least once when coming to this beautiful country, from breakfast to dessert.

 By the way: Even though there are very few local vegetarians, many of Egypt’s national dishes are naturally vegetarian so you certainly won’t need to starve if you don’t eat meat and/or fish.
 Plus, the fruits are amazing thanks to the year-round sunshine.
-Egyptian Mangos are literally the best in the world!
+Egyptian mangoes e.g. are literally the best in the world!

 13 Must Try Dishes On A Trip To Egypt: